 4 Scariest Halloween Celebrations in the Northeast

 Fair warning: These Halloween celebrations are not for everyone.
 With screams, (fake) blood, and surprises worthy of a Hollywood thriller, these haunted attractions are perfect for those who like to be scared out of their wits at least once each October.
-(If being terrified isn’t your thing, you may want to check out these fall activities or indulge in some gorgeous leaf peeping instead.)

 1. Halloween Nights at Eastern State Penitentiary, Philadelphia, PA

 A weekend or overnight to Philadelphia this time of year may offer the most terrifying Halloween thrill in America.
 Eastern State Penitentiary was closed long ago for its horrific treatment of inmates, and the fright fest they put on each fall is even scarier the that.
 With 5 different hauntings from Creepy clowns to vampires and even a 3D haunting - be prepared for a sleepless night!

 This haunted house in New Jersey gets high marks for re-creating the feel of an actual run-down old house.
 You don’t feel as if you are visiting a theme park attraction, and that makes the ghosts, ghouls, and zombies all the more terrifying.
 13th Hour offers a variety of experiences, including one in which you throw hatchets in the dark with glow in the dark hatchets and targets.
 And, 13th hour is also famous for its “escape room” experience.